Search Similar

 wood

-The Custom-Boats Hagg 36 Twin Screw Motor Yacht is 36 feet long that boasts a 10 feet beam.
-The Custom-Boats Hagg 36 Twin Screw Motor Yacht is made of wood.
+The Custom Boats Hagg 36 Twin Screw Motor Yacht is 36 feet long and has a 10 feet beam.
+The Custom Boats Hagg 36 Twin Screw Motor Yacht is made of wood.